zds-dev/csv-obsidian/README.md

 ## Installation

 ### From GitHub
-- Download the latest master
+- Download the latest main
-- Extract the files from the zip to your vault's plugins folder: `<vault>/.obsidian/plugins/ini-obsidian`
+- Extract the files from the zip to your vault's plugins folder: `<vault>/.obsidian/plugins/csv-obsidian`
   Note: On some machines the `.obsidian` folder may be hidden.
 On MacOS you should be able to press `Command+Shift+Dot` to show the folder in Finder.
 - Reload Obsidian
 - If prompted about Safe Mode, you can disable safe mode and enable the plugin.